mangapress/mangapress/readme.txt

 == Frequently Asked Questions ==

-*I'm using the bundled theme for TwentyEleven, -Twelve, or -Thirteen but the Custom CSS and/or Insert Navigation options have no effect?
-Or they add a second navigation bar*

-This is because the navigation for the comics is built into the theme.
-Using a different theme or overriding the default theme's template will allow you to use the options. (however, see [issue #17](https://github.com/jesgs/mangapress/issues/17) for additional issues)

 *Is Manga+Press responsive?*

 Not by itself.
 However, Manga+Press doesn't really output markup other than the comic navigation.
 Responsiveness depends on the theme that is being used.
 The themes bundled with Manga+Press — the TwentyEleven thru TwentyFourteen child-themes — all have some level of responsiveness that is dependent on their parent themes.